 “Cargo-cult statistics – the ritualistic miming of statistics rather than conscientious practice.” - Stark & Saltelli, 2018

 Thus, we propose that instead of only calculating one interval estimate, every interval associated with a compatibility level be calculated, along with its corresponding P-value and S-value, and plotted to form a function.
-(2-6)
+(2-8)

 This can be accomplished using the concurve package in R.